CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- slug : The slug name for the file URI.
+- slug: The slug name for the file URI.
-- blob : Binary data to store in the server.
+- blob: Binary data to store in the server.

 ```typescript
 upload( blob:Blob ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>